bpoetzschke/YAJFontChooser/README.md

 Font preselectedFont = new Font("HelveticaNeue-UltraLight", Font.PLAIN, 10);
 Font selectedFont = YAJFontChooser.showDialog(preselectedFont);
 ```
+---
+See <code>Main.java</code> file for demo usage.

 Please Note:
 ------------
 If Asian fonts are installed on the computer, there may be problems displaying the font family and font style during cryptic names.

+During some problems in Java SDK some fonts are not rendered correctly in the sample field.

 ---